zomagic/cerberus_magic/magic/polarcollision_readme.md

-This is a collision detaction module for CerberusX.
-The idea come from a question post by someone at stackoverflow.com answer by @Blindman67 about the idea of having fast but almost pixel perfect collision using Polar cordinet.
+This is a collision detection module for CerberusX.
+The idea come from a question post by someone at stackoverflow.com answer by @Blindman67 about the idea of having fast but almost pixel perfect collision using Polar coordinate.

 ![polarcollision_concept](polarcollision_concept.jpg)